openssl-smime¶

 Send encrypted mail using triple DES:

-openssl smime -encrypt -in in.txt -from steve@openssl.org \
+openssl smime -encrypt -in in.txt -out mail.msg -from steve@openssl.org \

 -to someone@somewhere -subject "Encrypted message" \